 - 1. Article 6 of the Framework Convention for the Protection of the Marine Environment of the Caspian Sea ("Tehran Convention") requests the Contracting Parties to cooperate in the development of protocols to the Convention prescribing additional measures, procedures and standards for the implementation of the Convention. - 2.
 Article 24 para.
 1 of the Tehran Convention stipulates the adoption of protocols to the Convention by unanimous decision of the Parties at a Meeting of the Conference of the Parties.
 Protocols shall enter into force after their ratification or approval by all the Contracting Parties in accordance with their constitutional procedures.
 Protocols shall form an integral part of the Tehran Convention. - 3.
-Attached as Annex I to this note is the text of the Protocol on the Conservation of Biological Diversity as negotiated and finalized during the Meetings of Government-nominated Experts in Baku, Azerbaijan, 18th November 2004; Almaty, Kazakhstan, 25-29 April 2005; Tehran, I. R. of Iran, 10-12 April 2006; Geneva, Switzerland, 21-26 January 2008; Baku, Azerbaijan, 5-7 October 2009; Tehran, I.R. of Iran 27-28 June 2010; and Almaty, Kazakhstan, 15 September 2010, the Planning meeting of the Tehran Convention, Geneva, Switzerland, 11-12 February 2011 and the Meeting on the Development of National Convention Action Plans, Ashgabad, Turkmenistan, 14-15 March 2011, with the exception of Article 1 (e).
-The draft Protocol on the Conservation of Biological Diversity was forwarded to the Governments of the Caspian States on 15 April 2011 for the internal approval process.
+Attached as Annex A to this note is the text of the Protocol for the Conservation of Biological Diversity as negotiated among Government-nominated Experts, submitted to COP4 for adoption and signature and reproduced as Annex A in document TC/COP5/3. - 4.
+At COP4 in Moscow, 10-12 December 2012, the Russian Federation introduced proposals to amend the text of the Protocol.
+No agreement was reached and the Contracting Parties at COP4 decided to finalize the arrangements for adoption and signature of the Protocol as soon as possible before the fifth Meeting of the COP.